rabuu/compli/README.md

 ## Usage
 The compiler has multiple execution modes:
-- `compli compile main.compli` will compile the source code and automatically calls to the system C compiler to link the module with the runtime.
+- `compli build main.compli` will compile the source code and automatically calls to the system C compiler to link the module with the runtime.
 This produces a `main` ELF executable.
 - `compli generate main.compli` will only generate the compiled object (or assembly) file but won't link anything.
 This produces a `main.o` object file.